-The cash benefits paid in the event of an accident are daily benefits, disability pensions, lump-sum disability compensation, attendance allowances and survivors’ pensions.
-The cash benefits paid under accident insurance are calculated on the basis of the insured person’s insured income.
+The monetary benefits paid in the event of an accident are: daily allowance, disability pension, integrity and helplessness allowance, and surviving dependants’ pension.
+The monetary benefits paid under accident insurance are calculated on the basis of the insured income.

-The cash benefits paid under accident insurance are calculated on the basis of the insured person’s insured income.
-This is the income on which their basic AHV/AHS pension insurance contributions are based, plus certain additional components.
+The monetary benefits paid under accident insurance are calculated on the basis of the insured income.
+This is the salary on which AHV pension contributions are based, with certain additional components.
 The maximum insured income (see Art.
-22 Para 1 of the Ordinance on Accident Insurance [UVV/OLAA]; SR 832.202) is set to ensure that 92–96% of all people subject to the mandatory insurance requirement will be insured for their full income.
+22 para.
+1 of the Accident Insurance Ordinance/UVV, SR 832.202) is set in such a way as to ensure that, in general, the full income is insured for 92–96% of all people subject to compulsory insurance.

-An insured person who is unfit for work or only partially fit for work as the result of an accident can claim daily benefits.
-These are paid for each calendar day from the third day after the accident occurs.
-Daily benefits are 80% of the insured income for a person who is 100% unfit for work, and correspondingly less for partial incapacity.
-Entitlement to daily benefits ceases once the insured person is fully fit for work again, once they start receiving a disability pension, or upon their death.
-Daily benefits for people who have an accident while unemployed are equivalent to their employment benefit.
+Persons who are wholly or partly unfit for work as a result of an accident can claim a daily allowance.
+This is paid for each calendar day from the third day after the day of the accident.
+It amounts to 80% of the insured income for complete incapacity, and correspondingly less for partial incapacity.
+The entitlement to a daily allowance ends when the person regains full capacity for work, is granted a disability pension, or dies.
+Daily allowances for persons who have an accident while unemployed are equivalent to unemployment benefits.

-If an insured person becomes disabled as the result of an accident – in other words if their ability to work is likely to be impaired permanently or for a prolonged period – they can claim a disability pension.
-They are eligible to claim if continued medical treatment is not expected to result in any significant improvement in their health and any rehabilitation measures under IV/IS disability insurance have been completed.
-The degree of disability is calculated by comparing the insured person’s potential income with and without the reduction in capacity to earn a living.
+If persons become disabled as the result of an accident – i.e. if their ability to work is likely to be impaired permanently or for a prolonged period – they can claim a disability pension.
+The entitlement begins when continued medical treatment is not expected to result in any significant improvement in their health and any IV rehabilitation measures have been completed.
+The degree of disability is calculated by comparing the insured person’s potential earnings with and without the impairment.

-The disability pension amounts to 80% of insured earnings for 100% incapacity and correspondingly less for partial disability.
-Accident insurance pays insured people who are entitled to an AHV/AVS basic pension or IV/IS disability pension a supplementary pension corresponding to the difference between 90% of their insured income and their basic or disability pension; however, it will not pay more than the maximum amount of accident-related disability pension for the degree of full or partial disability.
+The disability pension amounts to 80% of insured income for complete incapacity and correspondingly less for partial incapacity.
+For insured persons entitled to an AHV or IV pension, accident insurance pays a supplementary pension corresponding to the difference between 90% of the insured income and the AHV/IV pension.
+However, the total amount paid will not exceed the accident-related disability pension envisaged for complete or partial incapacity.

-If an insured person dies as the result of an accident the surviving spouse (under certain conditions) and children may claim a survivor’s pension.
-An ex-spouse who was receiving alimony or maintenance from the deceased will be treated the same as a widow or widower.
+If an insured person dies as a result of an accident, the surviving spouse (under certain conditions) and children can claim surviving dependants’ pensions.
+An ex-spouse eligible for maintenance payments from the accident victim will be treated as equivalent to a widow or widower.

-In certain cases the widow or divorced wife of the deceased will be paid a lump sum instead of a pension.
+In certain cases, the widow or ex-wife will be paid a lump sum instead of a pension.

-A surviving spouse basically ceases to be entitled upon their remarriage or death or if the pension is bought out; children’s entitlement normally ends when they reach age 18 or when they complete their education, but at the latest once they reach age 25.
+In general, a surviving spouse’s entitlement ceases upon remarriage, death or a pension buyout.
+Children’s entitlement normally ceases when they reach the age of 18 or complete their education, but at the latest when they reach the age of 25.